PRP Architects LLP - Candidate Privacy Notice

 1.3 We are the controller of your personal data.
 This means that we are responsible for deciding how we hold and use personal data about you during the recruitment exercise.
 As a controller we use (or ‘process’) the personal data we hold on you in accordance with this notice.

-1.4 We take our data protection responsibilities seriously and this notice reflects the obligations set out in the General Data Protection Regulation (EU Regulation 2016/679) (“GDPR”) and any laws in England giving effect to its provisions.
+1.4 We take our data protection responsibilities seriously and this notice reflects the obligations set out in the General Data Protection Regulation (EU Regulation 2016/679) (“GDPR”) and the Data Protection Act 2018, as amended, giving effect to its provisions.

 1.5 This notice sets out how we collect and process your personal data.
 This notice also provides certain information that is legally required and lists your rights in relation to your personal data.